 Great Eastern Drive

 The Great Eastern Drive is a 176 km long road between Orford and St. Helens on Tasmania’s East Coast.
 The road leads you right through the East Coast wine region.
-There are lots of beaches to explore, hikes to do and wines to taste!
+There are lots of beaches to explore, hikes to do, and wines to taste!

-During your visit, you will most probably spot a lot of wildlife, like echidnas and wallabies.
+During your visit, you will probably spot a lot of wildlife, like echidnas and wallabies.
 With a bit of luck, you might also spot a Tasmanian Devil!

 Hiking and biking are the main activities to do on this beautiful island.
 Bikes are for rent from Darlington.
 Renting a bike will allow you to see quite a lot of the island in just one day!
-If you like to explore it on foot or want to spend the night there for a bigger chance to see wildlife, you can stay here an extra day.
+If you like to explore it on foot or want to spend the night there for a higher chance to see the wildlife, you can stay here an extra day.

 Accommodation on Maria Island is very basic.
 It is either a room with 6 to 14 bunk beds or a campsite.
 There is also no possibility of purchasing any food or drinks, so you need to bring everything yourself!
 If you aren’t a big fan of this basic accommodation, but still like to see Maria Island, you can go there and back to the mainland within a day.

-Back on the mainland, you’ll drive in 50km from Triabunna to Swansea.
+Back on the mainland, you’ll drive 50km from Triabunna to Swansea.
 On your way, you’ll pass some small towns like Little Swanport and Rocky Hills.

 Coles Bay & Freycinet National Park